 Choosing to sleep in Assisi might have been the best hotel choice I have ever made in my life!
 As I said, I was caught by the word museum in the name of the hotel and the gorgeous photos of the spa.
 To be honest, I don’t think I looked at pictures of the rooms at all.
 And normally I do some kind of research on the hotel, but I only read the TripAdvisor reviews and booked the Nun Assisi Relais & Spa Museum!
 The hotel looked stunning on my tiny iPhone 5, and that was enough for me.
 Only later did I discover it was a 13th-century monastery for Benedictine nuns.

 When I arrived, I did not think my room would be ready as I had only booked the room about two hours before.
 However, my room was ready, and they never let on if my last minute reservation was stressful.
-I had gone in the wrong entrance when I arrived, and my bag had been left at the spa entrance.
+I had gone to the wrong entrance when I arrived, and my bag had been left at the spa entrance.
 While I was waiting for my bag to be brought up, I was offered a drink while I waited.
 During that time, they took my bag directly to my room, which was great since there is no elevator in the Nun Assisi Relais.

 My room was room 12.
 Each room is different, and there are only 18 in total.
 Entering through a small double door, I walked into a small sitting area with the television.
 The seating options were a bench area and one lounge chair with a footstool.
 From the lounge area, you walk down a hallway to the bedroom.
 Along the way, you pass the closet and bathroom.
 The closet is a walk-in and is larger than almost every closet I have ever had!
 The bathroom is not large but has a wonderful rainfall shower and shower gel that smelled so good I brought it back to Doha with me.
 My only complaint about the bathroom was the mirror was up so high that I could only see my forehead.